How to care for pothos (devil's ivy)

 Pothos can be trained up a moss or coir pole, and looks beautiful hanging from a shelf or mantelpiece, or cascading from a hanging basket.

-How to plant a pothos
+How to repot pothos

-Plant your pothis in soil-based or house plant compost, in a pot that neatly fits the rootball.
-If you’re growing pothos as a climber, tie the stems to a moss pole or train them along wires up a wall, using twine or house plant ties.
+Repot your pothis in soil-based or house plant compost, in a pot that neatly fits the rootball.
+If you're growing pothos as a climber, tie the stems to a moss pole or train them along wires up a wall, using twine or house plant ties.

 Caring for pothos